pinobatch/numism/docs/gb_coins.md

 VBA-M passes dmg_sound 1 through 7 and fails 8 (01), 9 (01), 10 (01),
 11 (04), and 12 (01).  mGBA passes all but 7 (05) and 10 (01).
+This is the first time I saw a ROM crash an emulator, though I admit I was using KiGB v2.05 in Wine because Linux is stuck at v2.02.

 Halt bug
 --------